0byte-coding/rocket_league_mechanics/README.md

 ---

-Special thanks to [u/Accurate_Echidna_216](https://www.reddit.com/user/Accurate_Echidna_216/) for providing and maintaining up-to-date mechanics for the game.
+Special thanks to [u/Accurate_Echidna_216](https://www.reddit.com/user/Accurate_Echidna_216/) for the initial provided mechanics list for the game.
 This project wouldn't be possible without their contributions.

 ---